 - Protective without being possessive

-- Strong emotional bonds with kids
+- Form strong bonds with children

 Compatibility With Other Pets